abyaadrafid/academic-kickstart/content/post/pnpnet/index.md

 ### nuScenes Dataset [[15]](#15)

-This dataset consists of 1000 20-seconds long log snippets with LiDAR sweeps and 3D labels for objects and corresponding HD maps.
+This dataset consists of 1000 20-seconds long log snippets with LiDAR sweeps at 20Hz and 3D labels for objects and corresponding HD maps.
 Although this dataset has some caveats because it only has 84 unique driving journeys, and 63.5% of the cars are parked.

 ![image](nuScenes.png)